Pylons/deform/docs/serialization.rst

 The above example shows an example of a pair of peppercorn structure markers which begin and end a *mapping*.
-The example uses this pair to means that a the widget related to the *date* node in the schema will be be passed a :term:`pstruct` that is a dictionary with multiple values during deserialization: the dictionary will include the keys ``day`` , ``month``, and ``year``, and the values will be the values provided by the person interacting with the related form controls.
+The example uses this pair to mean that the widget related to the *date* node in the schema will be be passed a :term:`pstruct` that is a dictionary with multiple values during deserialization.
+The dictionary will include the keys ``day`` , ``month``, and ``year``, and the values will be the values provided by the person interacting with the related form controls.